eschabell/jbpm3_exception_framework/readme.txt

 to a Human Task for processing the error.
 In our test we end this task to continue processing and go back to the originating process.

 This project is maven enabled, which means you can check this out as a java project in eclipse and just run:

 maven eclipse:eclipse

+Note: 'maven build' and 'maven install' should run too.

 My thanks to Maurice de Chateau for his contributions.